It’s the Money, stupid!

-weltgewandt e.V. invited together with the public library Wolfdietrich Schnurre an event to launch the learning platform on Economic Literacy in Europe on 19th May 2022.
+weltgewandt e.V. invited together with the public library Wolfdietrich Schnurre an event to launch the learning platform on Economic Literacy in Europe in Berlin on 19th May 2022.
 The seats were all taken as four colleagues presented their courses on Modern Monetary Theory, Strategies to Manage a Crises, Introduction to Feminist Economics and Economy and Climate for discussion.
 In times of burgeoning inflation, the course on Modern Monetary Theory (MMT) in particular provoked questions from the audience.
 Is it appropriate for a government to spend money and create jobs even if government revenues are not too high?
 Can spending money lead to inflation?
 No, it cannot, say representatives of MMT.
 Why?
 The best way to find out is to read the course.

 Following this, money was also the focus of interest.
 Attention now turned to the question of its digitalisation and that is, according to plans of the European Central Bank to introduce a Digital Euro.
 What consequences will this have for citizens?
 What is likely to be a curse and what a blessing?

 Guests were invited who discuss different positions on the topic: Dirk Schrade from the Deutsche Bundesbank (as part of the System of European Central Banks), Dr. Norbert Häring, journalist and book author, and Dr. Dirk Ehnts, board spokesman of the Pufendorf Society.
 The latter questioned the economic necessity of a digital euro – that is, of “electronic cash”.
 Digital payment has long been common practice and works well, he said.
 “We have the solution, but we don’t know what the problem is” – to which the digital euro should provide the answer.